ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 ACCESS-ESM
 ^^^^^^^^^^

-ESMValTool is able to read native `ACCESS-ESM <https://research.csiro.au/access/about/esm1-5/>`__ model output.
+ESMValTool can read native `ACCESS-ESM <https://research.csiro.au/access/about/esm1-5/>`__ model output.

 .. warning::

-  This is the first version of ACCESS-ESM CMORizer in for ESMValCore Currently, only two variables (`tas`,`pr`) is fully supported.
+  This is the first version of ACCESS-ESM CMORizer for ESMValCore Currently, only two variables (`tas`, and `pr`) are fully supported.

-To read ACCESS-ESM native data, user need to manually add the file structure to `config_developer.yml`.
+To read ACCESS-ESM native data, users need to add the directory file structure to `config_developer.yml`.

 .. code-block:: yaml